intel/ipex-llm/python/llm/example/GPU/vLLM-Serving/README.md

 #### Varlen Prefill
 The `Varlen Prefill` feature will reduce the memory usage for first token generation, which will leads to longer context support and more kv cache space.
-Performance may slow down on Arc A770, but may improve on BMG platform.

 To enable this feature, you can set the environment variable `IPEX_LLM_PREFILL_VARLEN_BACKEND` to 1.